What is our BrainWorks Cognitive Skills Program?

 Symptoms of ADHD

 It is normal for everyone to have some inattention, unfocused motor activity, and impulsivity.
 For people with ADHD, these behaviors are more severe, occur more frequently, and they interfere with or reduce the quality of how they function socially, at school, or in a job.
+ADHD symptoms can change over time as a person ages.

 Hyperactive-impulsive.
-A child with ADHD:
+A child with ADHD

 • Tends to squirm, fidget, or bounce when sitting